 - Stir in the ginger garlic paste, turmeric and red chilli powder.
 Stir the spices on medium heat and as soon as you get a whiff of the spicy aroma add the tomatoes and green chillies.

-- Let the tomatoes soften a bit, then add the chicken pieces.
-Lightly roast the chicken in the masala by turning it over gently taking good care not to break the pieces.
-This should be done on medium to high heat.
+- Now is the time to add the chicken pieces.
+Lightly turn over the chicken in the masala on medium heat taking good care not to break the pieces.

-- Let the chicken cook for sometime on medium heat till it is tender and cooked through.
-Then simmer on low heat till the gravy thickens and the oil rises on top.
+- After 5-10 minutes when the chicken looks opaque and no longer pink, simmer on low heat till the gravy slowly thickens and the oil rises on top.
 At this stage the chicken yakhni (biryani curry) is ready.
 Squeeze in the juice of half a lime, taste and adjust the salt.

-Cover the roaster with the lid and bake in the preheated oven for 10 - 15 minutes.
+- Cover the roaster with the lid and bake in the preheated oven for 10 - 15 minutes.
 After 10 minutes , open the roaster and test the rice for doneness.
 If you find it gritty then bake it for 5 more minutes.
-Once it is done, remove from the oven, add the remaining saffron milk, close the lid and let the roaster rest on the counter or the stove top for 5 more minutes.
+Once it is done, remove from the oven, add the remaining saffron water, close the lid and let the roaster rest on the counter or the stove top for 5 more minutes.

 1. When you soak the basmati rice the water should be at least 4 inches above the rice.
 If there is less water the rice would tend to break and become sticky.
-Regular basmati rice should be washed and soaked for ½ an hour and the golden Sela basmati for 2 - 4 hrs.
+Regular basmati rice should be washed and soaked for 1/2 an hour and the golden Sela basmati for 2 - 4 hrs.
 Please note that the golden sela rice takes longer to cook than regular basmati rice.

 3. To test the rice for doneness, take a grain of rice and press it between your index finger and thumb.
 It should leave 3 small brittle grains on your finger.
 If the rice is not done yet then you wouldn't be able to press the rice.
 Therefore it should be just a little soft on the outside but still gritty inside.